About the award

-CCAB and TD are proud to present the Indigenous Women in Leadership Award.
 The role of Indigenous women in traditional life has long been one of leadership and strength.
-The tenacity and determination of our Indigenous women stands as a powerful testament to their role in preserving our traditions and culture.
+The tenacity and determination of Indigenous women today stands as a powerful testament to their role in preserving traditions and culture.
 Indigenous Women in Leadership (IWIL) nominees are leaders and mentors in Indigenous business.
 They are politically and nationally engaged businesswomen that have contributed and improved the lives of Indigenous people.
 Their work has made a difference to their community and/or across the country, empowering others to do the same.

 CCAB encourages nominations from all First Nations (Status and Non-Status), Inuit and Métis business, political and nationally engaged women whose work has changed the lives of people in their communities and nationally.
 Anyone 18 years of age and older is eligible to submit a nomination.